NVIDIA-RTX/RTXNTC/docs/TextureSetFile.md

 - `numColorMips`: int, optional(1), number of mip levels in the decompressed, color version of the texture set, `1..log2(max(width, height))+1`.
 - `numChannels`: int, required, number of color channels in the texture set, `1..16`.
 - `latentShape`: object `LatentShape`, optional.
-- `mlp`: object `MLP`, optional.
-This is a legacy field that should be concatenated with `mlpVersions` when reading for backward compatibility.
 - `mlpVersions`: unordered array of object `MLP`, optional.
 - `textures`: unordered array of object `Texture`, optional.
 - `channels`: ordered array of object `Channel`, optional, if present then count must match `numChannels`.